wistia/wistia-open-docs/_posts/video-seo.md

 layout: post
 category: embed and share
 description: Video SEO is a powerful tool for your business, and here at Wistia we've got it fully covered.
 Learn the steps to get that set up in your account here.
-post_intro: <p>Video SEO is the practice of providing the metadata (or "information") for your content to search engines to improve the richness of search results (i.e. "rich snippets") and ultimately drive more web visitors.</p><p>Wistia provides both recommended approaches to Video SEO - using what's called a "video sitemap", and also utilizing specific markup in the on-page embed code.
+post_intro: <p>Video SEO is the practice of providing the metadata (or "information") for your content to search engines to improve the richness of search results (i.e. "rich snippets") and ultimately drive more web visitors.</p><p>Wistia gets this metadata on your page by injecting JSON-LD into your webpage's header.
 As a part of your marketing arsenal, following the proper metadata and markup conventions improves your video asset's presence on search engines.</p>
 footer: 'for_beginners'
 ---

 ## What is Video SEO?

 Confused on what Video SEO is?
 Not to worry, we'll get you started right.
-Watch this introduction from Ezra, Director of the Wistia Marketing team.

-{% wistia_embed hashed_id: 2u20d12eg4 %}

 Some key take-aways: